dbarton-uk/christmas-market/README.md

 - For Grandpa, something tasty (no. 169)
 - For Toby the dog, some doggy treats (no. 89)
 - For the Kids, something that won't get me in trouble (no. 32, no. 184)
-- For the Trouble, something to keep her warm and sweet (no. 181, no. 19)
+- For the Trouble and Strife, something to keep her warm and sweet (no. 181, no. 19)

 ```cypher
 WITH [{ number: 109, for: "Bro"},